-The world of microphones can be quite complex if you jump in head first.
-The best way to approach it is to dip your toes in by immersing yourself in the basics.
-By this we mean looking at only the most common information that covers 90% or more of all use cases.
-Doing this while using non-technical language will catch you up fast, which is our goal today.
+The world of mics can be quite complex, even just the microphone basics.
+The best way to approach it is to immerse yourself in the basics.
+Looking at only the most common microphone basics that covers 90% or more of all use cases while using non-technical language will catch you up fast, which is our goal today...

 Let me give you the low down.
 You can read some really in-depth information about microphones on the internet that's simply not reality based.
 You don't need to know how every piece of an engine works to be able to drive a car.